- January 19, 1980

 The last season in which McLaren played an important role in Formula 1 was 2012.
 Button and Hamilton did considerably well, but Red Bull and Ferrari were better.
 Jenson won the season-opening race in Australia, later triumphed in Belgium, while in the season-closing race in Brazil he scored his last win in the series.
 At the end of the year, he was 5th overall, again behind his teammate.

 Beginning of struggling

-Another former champion arrived in McLaren in 2015.
-Fernando Alonso and Button became the most experienced driver line-up in Formula 1 but that season was frustrating for the team and for the start drivers.
+For the 2015 Formula 1 season, McLaren switched to Honda engines.
+Another former champion arrived to the teamthat year - Fernando Alonso.
+Button and Alonso became the most experienced driver line-up in Formula 1 but that season was frustrating for the team.
 The McLaren Honda car was completely uncompetitive and unreliable, so both drivers barely could score points.
 Button dropped to the 16th place which was surely humiliating.

 Button was married to model Jessica Michibata but they divorced in 2015 after only one year.
 His other interests are triathlon, mountain biking, and body boarding.
 Jenson also has a collection of vintage and sports cars.

 He is also very active in charity work through Jenson Button Trust.
 In 2016, Button was awarded an honorary doctorate in engineering from the University of Bath.